XiaomengLiu6/ST558-project3/ed_level_eq_2.md

 # Final Model Selection

-We have six best models (one for each model type above).
-Now compare all six models on the test set and declare an overall winner!
+Lastly, we generate a log loss statistic for each of the six models/methods above by applying each one to our test data; after doing so, we identify a “best” model as the one with lowest log loss statistic.

     # set a function to output logLoss value from each model by the test set
     choose <- function(in_model)
     {
-    pred <- predict(in_model, ed_test)
+    pred <- predict(in_model, ed_test) #logLoss() requires a vector
-    pred <- ifelse(pred=="no",0,1)
+    pred <- ifelse(pred=="no",0,1) # it has to be numerical
-    #as.data.frame is used here to avoid error as illustrated here: #https://www.statology.org/r-error-operator-is-invalid-for-atomic-vectors/

     logLoss(actual = ed_test$Diabetes_binary_f, predicted = pred)
     }

+    # make the variable numerical to work in logLoss function
     ed_test$Diabetes_binary_f<-ifelse(ed_test$Diabetes_binary_f=="no",0,1)

     # Method 1